 This 7-mile river, that feeds into Sarasota Bay, is a prime location for spotting manatees due to it’s calm and warm waters.

-The best way to explore Phillippi Creek is to rent a kayak.
+The best way to explore Phillippi Creek is to rent a kayak when you get there.
 You can slowly paddle through the bendy river, looking out for manatees and other wildlife as you go.

 As there is not much boat traffic and noise in the creek, it serves as a safe place for mothers to raise their calves as well as an ideal mating spot.

-If you’re not keen on getting out into the water, you can also see manatees at the Mote Marine Aquarium in Sarasota.
+If you’re not keen on getting out onto the water yourself then you can also see manatees at the Mote Marine Aquarium in Sarasota.

-This aquarium aims to educate the public on manatees which are an endangered species including how we can protect them.
+This aquarium aims to educate the public on how we can protect manatees as they are an endangered species.

 They put a huge emphasis on animal rehabilitation.
-You’ll get the chance to see manatees up close and personal here and you’ll be guaranteed to see a manatee.
+You’ll get the chance to see manatees up close and personal here and it’s the only place you’re guaranteed to see a manatee.

 At the time of writing, Mote Marine Aquarium has 2 resident manatees called Hugh and Buffett who have been at the aquarium since 1996!